401ode/tools/development.md

 ## Text Editors

+- [Visual Studio Code](https://code.visualstudio.com/) - unbelievably, an **OPEN-SOURCE MICROSOFT PRODUCT**.
+Not surprisingly, it's therefore a Microsoft product that not only doesn't suck but is really pretty awesome.
+This has become many people's new go-to text editor.
+Available for Windows (of course), Mac, and Linux.
+- [VS Code Extension Marketplace](https://marketplace.visualstudio.com/vscode) - You name it, there's probably an extension for it.
+Want to Lint HTML?
+PHP?
+Python?
+Connect to an FTP server?
+All there.
+- [Vim](https://www.vim.org/) - The OG text editor.
+Many hardcore developers will use nothing else.
+The learning curve is excrutiatingly steep (you use `H`, `J`, `K`, and `L` to move around, for instance), but it does inculcate an incredibly kind of efficiency.
+Check out the [Interactive VIM Tutorial](https://www.openvim.com/) to get a guided tour.
+Also, [this article](https://dn.ht/intermediate-vim/) is a good guide to 'Intermediate VIM.'
-- [Sublime Text 3](https://www.sublimetext.com/3) - For ODE's money, the best text editor in the world.
+- [Sublime Text 3](https://www.sublimetext.com/3) - Formerly the best text editor in the world.
+Possibly supplanted by .
 - [Package Control](https://packagecontrol.io/) - a HUGE ecosystem of plugins for Sublime Text.
-One of the principal reasons to use Sublime.
+One of the principal reasons to use Sublime, but has largely been supplanted by the VS Code ecosystem.
-- [Visual Studio Code](https://code.visualstudio.com/) - unbelievably, an **OPEN-SOURCE MICROSOFT PRODUCT**.
-Not surprisingly, it's therefore a Microsoft product that doesn't actually suck.
-Also a huge ecosystem of plugins for everything imaginable.
 - [Coder.com](https://coder.com/) - Visual Studio Code, but hosted on the web and in your browser.
 Very generous free plan.

 ## Database